 This short video explains this problem really well, check it out:

 So what can we do about this microfiber madness?

 - Buy only what you need and when you buy, go for high quality.
-In a study carried out at University of California, Santa Barbara, a low-quality, generic-brand fleece shed significantly more over its lifespan than Patagonia’s high-quality products.
+In a study carried out at the University of California, Santa Barbara, a low-quality, generic-brand fleece shed significantly more over its lifespan than Patagonia’s high-quality products.

 - Utilize fiber filters!
 Placing any synthetic clothing items into a mesh filter bag before hand washing or machine can greatly reduce the flow of microfibers into your drain.
 These filtration bags work by letting in soapy water while trapping any plastic fibers that are loosened during the wash.
 Once the cycle is complete, you simply remove the items from the bag, scrape out the fibers, and properly dispose of them in the trash.
 Check out the brand GuppyFriend to purchase one!
-In tests, their bag captured 99 percent of fibers released in the washing process.
+In tests, the bag captured 99 percent of fibers released in the washing process.
 Alternatively, if you’re looking for a more permanent solution you could install a permanent washing machine filter, this requires plumbing work.

 - Educate your family and friends!
 Microfiber pollution is a big problem, yet so many have no clue their clothing can be tied to the health of the oceans, let alone the fish they may be consuming!